hjdjoo/anatomylens/scripts/README.md

 # Blender Export Scripts

-This directory contains Python scripts for exporting anatomical models from Z-Anatomy into formats suitable for Anatomy Explorer.
+This directory contains Python scripts for exporting anatomical models from Z-Anatomy into formats suitable for BodyGuide.

 ## Prerequisites